Closing Costs and Closing Process

 Why This Section Matters

 Borrowers often underestimate the cash needed to close or assume the lender handles every legal detail.
-In Canada, closing costs, title work, and adjustment calculations are a major part of the borrowing process.
+In Canada, closing costs, title work, tax treatment, and adjustment calculations are a major part of the borrowing process.

 Continue to Nearby Sections